GK Sales Agent: 415-902-6448

 SIGNED FOLIOS AND 'ABOVE' PHOTOGRAPHS AVAILABLE

-TIM HALL WITH ROBERT CAMERON SIGNING LOUIE ArmstRong
+TIM HALL WITH ROBERT CAMERON SIGNING LOUIE ARMSTRONG C-PRINT

 In 2005 the famous aerial photographer-book publisher Robert Cameron and Master Photograph Printer-Artist Timothy Hall (SF neighbors over 40 years) first met .
 Mr. Cameron was then in his nineties, highly independent, busy working from his SF office, publishing the highly successful 'ABOVE BOOKS' series.
 Mr. Cameron was (as his business card stated): "Robert Cameron, World's Oldest One-Eyed Aerial Photographer."
 He still regularly strapped himself into a Bell Helicopter, photographing Above with his very heavy gyro-stabilized Pentax 6x7 Camera.